hybridly/hybridly/docs/guide/partial-reloads.md

 })
 ```

-Deferred properties are the exact same as [partial properties](#partial-only-properties), except they also trigger an automatic partial reload specifically for them after the page component has loaded.
+Deferred properties are the exact same as [partial properties](#partial-only-properties), except they also trigger an automatic partial reload specifically for them after the view component has loaded.

 ## Lazy evaluation